 We’ve been getting quotes for the job, but it’s really expensive – around £600, especially as it’s only a few meters of pipe that need replacing.

 Well, we’ve decided to tackle the job ourselves!
 This is one of the scariest jobs we’ve undertaken so far!

 A spade – Ideally a graft spade.
 No idea what that is?
 We didn’t either until very recently.
-Basically it’s a spade that is very slim (about half the width of a normal spade) and a long.
+Basically, it’s a spade that is very slim (about half the width of a normal spade) and long.

 25mm Blue Plastic Pipe – Which is the kind of pipe that is used for normal ground conditions.
 We got ours from a local DIY store.